mhaugrud/msumcspy/_sources/MoreAboutIteration/SimpleTables.rst

 .. admonition:: Modify the program ...

    - In line 3, change ``,`` to ``*``.
 Run and you will see the various products of the two loop variables.
-   - In line 4, make a ``print`` statement (with nothing inside the parentheses) indented the same as line 2.
+   - In line 4, add a statement to print a blank line like shown in the codelens example.
 Run and you will see groups of products where ``i`` has the same value.
    - In line 3, type ``, end = ' '`` right after ``j``.
 Run and you will see a small multiplication table. ``end`` is an optional argument to ``print`` that states what should be printed after the other items that are printed -- it defaults to a new line character.